 During this time, you’ll receive training on healthcare basics and patient care as well as phlebotomy.
 After your program, you’ll be eligible to sit for the RMA, CMA and NCCT national exams, as well as the Phlebotomy exam for certification.

-Once certified, you’ll be able to join an Atlanta healthcare facility as an entry-level medical assistant.
+Once certified, you’ll be able to join a healthcare facility as an entry-level medical assistant.